SmingHub/Sming/Sming/building.rst

 .. envvar:: BUILD_VARS

-   These are optional user-provided build variables.
+   These are optional user-provided configuration variables.
    They are cached in ``out/build-type.mk`` so apply to all architectures.